 "What did he look like?"
 This time it was the skinny man.

 "He looked Mexican.
 Around 5' 6", brown eyes, brown hair.
 Sir" The young man answered.

 "No Sir."
 The young man responded.

 "Where did you put him?"
-This time it was the over-weight man.
+Demanded the overweight man.

 "In the holding cell for uninterrogated prisoners.
 Sir.
 We gave him food, water, replaced his clothes and shoes, and gave him a bath."
 The young man.

 "Anything unusual about the clothes?"
 The skinny man queried.